jbwebtech/sandbox-dev-container-java/README.md

 ## Conclusion

-This sandbox repository provides a practical example of using Dev Containers to ensure a consistent and reproducable development environment, regardless of the local JDK installed on the developer's workstation.
+This sandbox repository provides a practical example of using Dev Containers to ensure a consistent and reproducible development environment, regardless of the local JDK installed on the developer's workstation.